 For hiking and backpacking, lightweight, moisture-wicking, and weather-repellent clothing like the Mountain Hard Ware Dynama Lined High Rise Pant can make or break your trip.
 These pants, in particular, have a lightweight shell treated to repel water but a soft interior lining, so they’ll feel like your favorite sweatpants.
 And their high-rise fit sits securely at your natural waist to maximize maneuverability.

-Adequate gear for inclement weather is a must, particularly if you’re headed out camping in the fall, winter, or spring.
-Instead of buying a new kit for every season, you can pick up windproof, waterproof, insulated outer layers starting with the Arc’teryx Proton Hybrid Hoody for Women.
+Adequate gear for inclement weather is a must, mainly if you’re headed out camping in the fall, winter, or spring.
+Instead of buying a new kit for every season, you can pick up windproof, waterproof, insulated outer layers, starting with the Arc’teryx Proton Hybrid Hoody for Women.

 This is a lightweight, breathable hooded jacket made to keep you comfortable in a myriad of conditions.
 You can wear it over a t-shirt or a base layer in the spring and fall or over a down hoodie in the winter when the temperatures drop.